 We will build Performance_FF_Example_Using_Participant_Ratings_With_Managers_Rating file on our Dev SaaS environment.

-Now we can deploy to Test.
+Now we can deploy to Test and we’re done!

 We can look at completed exports or imports on the Oracle application as well.
 Here we can see the latest execution we just ran on December 29th was successfully imported by ROBERT.JACKMAN.
 The CSV File package itself can be downloaded from FlexDeploy artifacts or Oracle FSM UI to confirm the individual formula is imported.

 In this post you have seen how we can automate and manage Oracle Fusion application deployments using FlexDeploy.
-After an initial setup and file population, FlexDeploy can easily be used to monitor and deploy any number of changes to any number of Oracle applications such as ERP, HCM, and SCM.
+After an initial setup and file population, FlexDeploy can easily be used to monitor and deploy any number of changes to any number of Oracle applications such as ERP, Oracle HCM Cloud, and SCM.
 Keep track of your setup task deployments either on the whole file package level and/or on a scopeable level and in the special case of fast formulas, on a formula level.

 See the FlexDeploy Oracle SaaS Plugin Guide for the most up to date information.